 An online module will do logged on your portfolio.

 Day Release Course

 All face to face educational events are cancelled.
-Watch out for the Webinar programme starting soon.
+Check the programme pages for the Webinar programme.

 Normal rotations will occur in August.

 F2s in GP

 F2s in GP were redeployed to secondary care as of the 23rd March 2020.
 It is expected that F2s in GP will rotate as usual in August

 Tier 2 visas have been extended by one year.

 Should trainees be unable to gain their CCT when planned as a consequence of COVID-19, Tier-2 visas can be held for up to 5-years.
 The HEE Visa team will support any trainees requiring an extension to a Tier 2 Visa due to these events.

 Trainer re-approval visits have been put on hold.
 We are keen for new trainers to still complete the application to become trainers for this August.
 Please discuss with GP Centre re Virtual meeting.
 The new system for 6 yearly STC approval and 3 yearly completed form is now in place.
 This will be less onerous for all.